influxdata/docs-v2/content/flux/v0.x/function-types.md

 ---

 ### Notification endpoints
-Flux notification endpoint functions send notifications to external endpoints or services.
+Flux notification endpoint functions iterate over rows in an input stream of tables and send a notification to external endpoints or services per row.
 The following notification endpoint functions are available:

 {{< list-all-functions filters="notification endpoints" >}}

+#### Single notification functions
-There are also functions that send a single message to a remote endpoint:
+Single notification functions send a single message to a remote endpoint.

 {{< list-all-functions filters="single notification" >}}